eschares/unsub_extender/README.md

 (TRUE and FALSE are conventions carried over from unsub, MAYBE is supported as a third option for future consideration, and leaving the cell blank will color that journal data point grey):
 * TRUE
-  * A title to keep
+  * A title to keep, displayed in blue
 * FALSE
-  * A title to cancel
+  * A title to cancel, displayed in red
 * MAYBE
-  * A title to think more about
+  * A title to think more about, displayed in green
 * (blank)
-  * A title with no decision yet
+  * A title with no decision yet, displayed in grey

 # Usage
 Hosted on Streamlit